 Participants saw ERAS as adaptable, and this was key to it working in individual hospital contexts.
 None of those interviewed had seen any formal policies issued by the Department of Health, although many were aware that ERAS was a government initiative.
 There were various views about which patients should be included in the pathway.
 At Shinebury, all patients were included in ERAS whereas at Elmfield, patients were only selected if it was felt they were healthy enough for rapid discharge.

-‘Outer setting’
+‘Outer setting’ (Box 2)

 As ERAS was viewed as a “partnership” between members of staff and patients, participants thought that meeting patients’ needs would enable ERAS to work effectively.
 A number of patients could not be discharged because they were medically unfit but some patients were also thought by staff to be somewhat resistant to receipt of “rapid” discharge after their operation.
 To address these issues, a nurse at Elmfield thought it was crucial to adapt approaches to suit individual needs, adopting a recovery time that was manageable.
 Another emphasised the importance of education as a way of “breaking down” attitudes that acted as a barrier to discharge.